erdnaxeli/castblock/README.md

 Run CastBlock in the same network as the Chromecast.

-It will detect all Chromecast, watches their activity and skip any sponsor segment using the [SponsorBlock](https://sponsor.ajay.app/) API.
+It will detect all Chromecast, watch their activity and skip any sponsor segment using the [SponsorBlock](https://sponsor.ajay.app/) API.

 New devices are detected every 30s.
 Segments shorter that 5s cannot be skipped.
 The last 20 videos' segments are cached to limit the number on queries on SponsorBlock.

-If you have any issue, please run CastBlock with the `--debug` flag, try to reproduce your problem and past the output in your issue.
+If you have any issue, please run CastBlock with the `--debug` flag, try to reproduce your problem and past the output in the issue.
-You can use the flag with docker too like this: `docker run --network="host" erdnaxeli/castblock --debug`.
+You can use the flag with docker too like this: `docker run --rm --network host erdnaxeli/castblock --debug`.

 ## Contributing